We have several alphabets in the Montessori environments:

 - All letters within an alphabet set are the same color

-- 2 sets (one alphabet in one color; one complete alphabet in the second color) needed for primary; 3 sets in elementary (each a different color, such as black, red, blue - a 4th color is handy but not 100% necessary)
+- 2 sets (one complete alphabet in one color; one complete alphabet in the second color) needed for primary; 3 sets in elementary (each a different color, such as black, red, blue - a 4th color is handy but not 100% necessary)

 Cursive: to extend use of the wooden alphabet to tell longer stories and introduce punctuation.